bologer/anycomment.io/readme.txt

 Yes!
 Join our [GitHub repository](https://github.com/bologer/anycomment.io) :)

 = Features =
+* All comments stored in your own database.
+We do not create extra tables for these reasons.
+We reuse native comment's table, so all of the default WordPress functionality comes out of the box.
 * Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki or GitHub
 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast comments based on React
+* Provide User Agreement link, so users know how their data used
+* Social avatars shown globally
 * Likes in comments
 * See likes count per comment/user in admin
 * Edit/delete comments when you are the owner or have moderate permission(s) directly in client area